sakex/ml-perf/src/array_programming/practice_llm.md

 Specifically, we are implementing a decoder-only transformer similar to LLAMA.
 We use [RoPE](https://arxiv.org/abs/2104.09864) for our positional encoding.

 A major difference with LLAMA is that we use `post-norm` instead of `pre-norm`.
-We normalize after the attention mechanism and residual instead of before each blick.
+We normalize after the attention mechanism and residual instead of before each block.
 We do this for convenience but you will almost never see this in real life.

 ## Embedding Lookup